 The argument that's asserted for such routines is that direct arm work does very little to incur hypertrophy.
 Supposedly, the hypertrophy derived from direct arm work is negligible at best.

-I'm here to tell you that if you want bigger arms, you need to train them directly.
-Learn why your arms are not growing then build the best biceps and triceps with the following training program.
-Try it now!
+Well, I'm here to tell you that if you want bigger arms, you need to train them directly.
+I bet you're saying, "Duh, Einstein.
+I never stopped training my arms."

 There are a number of reasons why many trainees do not achieve massive arms through direct training, but three factors stand out:

 - Inappropriate exercise selection

 - Inappropriate repetition protocols

 Inversely, there are number of reasons why some trainees maintain or even temporarily increase their arm size on abbreviated programs.
 For one thing, since most trainees never properly train their arms, not much growth is gained.
 So when these trainees employ an abbreviated program, they don't lose much arm mass at all.
 How can you lose what you never even gained in the first place?

 Now some trainees may increase their arm size on abbreviated programs, but this is due to a sudden drop in training volume.
 Much of the increase in arm size is due to water weight.
 This sarcoplasmic hypertrophy is due to the accumulation of muscle glycogen resulting from a lack of direct training.
 Sarcoplasmic hypertrophy is temporary and only lasts for a few days.

 Pro Bodybuilder Biceps

 To properly train your arms, you need to understand the fiber composition of your upper arm muscles: